Soham-Wani/Blogger-Template-Boilerplate/README.md

 3. Copy the contents of `template.xml` into the editor.
 4. Save your changes and preview your new template.

-You can customize the template by modifying the HTML and CSS code.
+You can customize the template by modifying the HTML, CSS, JavaScript code.
 The template includes comments to help you identify and edit different sections.

 ## Features

 Blogger Template Boilerplate includes the following features:

-- Basic HTML and CSS styling
+- Skeleton to develop a template
 - Header, footer, and navigation menu
 - Responsive design
 - Commented code for easy customization